jrbhowells/Lab3-Intensity-transformation/README.md

 title('Transformation function', 'fontsize', 12)
 ```

-The Matlab function _histeq_ compute the CDF of an image, and use this as the intensity transformation function to flatten the histogram.
+The Matlab function _histeq_ computes the CDF of an image, and use this as the intensity transformation function to flatten the histogram.
 The following code will perform this function and provide plots of all three images and their histogram.

 ```
 h = histeq(g,256);              % histogram equalize g